 Over time we also found ourselves needing to leave town more often for health related services.
 When we first moved to Mallacoota there were 3 GPs.
 During our time there this was reduced to 1 (fortunately there are now 3 again).
 This meant getting an appointment locally was challenging and we were driving for over an hour to see a GP, as well as to access other services such as naturopathy and osteopathy.
 This was both time consuming and expensive.

 Unfortunately, the financial impact was magnified for us when selling our home.
 We sold out of a relatively flat market and it took a lot longer than we hoped.
 In the end we settled for a lower price than we would have preferred.
 Fortunately, we had been able to purchase our current home several years earlier and had our tenants cover the repayments, so we were not locked out of the market.
 But we did lose money on our Mallacoota home and at our time of life there is no way to catch that up again.
-Having said that we are totally delighted with our new retirement location.
+Having said that we are totally delighted with our new retirement location in Noosaville.

 A whinge or a cautionary tale?